UK: Despite Exit, Afghan Evacuation Continues, Taliban Permitting

-Despite having already evacuated some 15,000 people from Afghanistan in two weeks, the United Kingdom government says the effort to extricate eligible individuals has not ended and will continue until Taliban control of the country.
+Despite having already evacuated some 15,000 people from Afghanistan in two weeks, the United Kingdom government says the effort to extricate eligible individuals has not ended and will continue under Taliban control of the country.

-Speaking to UK broadcasters as part of the British government’s daily media blitz Minister of State for Middle East and North Africa, and Army Reserve Lieutenant Colonel James Cleverly explained despite the intense period of evacuation from Kabul airport now being over, efforts would still continue for the UK.
-Speaking in the terms raised by UK Prime Minister Boris Johnson, of Afghanistan’s evacuation “phase one” being over and moving now into the second phase, Cleverly told Comcast’s Sky News Monday morning that:
+Speaking to UK broadcasters as part of the British government’s daily media blitz, Minister of State for Middle East and North Africa and Army Reserve Lieutenant Colonel James Cleverly explained despite the intense period of evacuation from Kabul airport now being over, efforts would still continue for the UK.
+Speaking in the terms raised by UK Prime Minister Boris Johnson of Afghanistan’s evacuation “phase one” being over and moving now into the second phase, Cleverly told Comcast’s Sky News on Monday morning that:

 …although the immediate evacuation process using Kabul airport has now come to a close …we will of course continue to work through applications of people who have contacted us, people who are still trying to get out of Afghanistan, as I say the repatriation and evacuation effort has not finished just because Kabul airport has closed to us.